ian-r-rose/ian-r-rose.github.io/content/2015-09-22-buckingham-pi-rank-nullity.md

 \end{equation}

-If the rows of the matrix are linearly independent (which is not always the case!) then the rank is just the number of rows $m$.
+If the rows of the matrix are linearly independent (which is not always the case!) then the rank is just the number of rows $k$.
 The dimensionality of the nullspace of $\bar{\bar{\gamma}}$ is the number of nondimensional numbers in our problem $p$.